Why we migrated our blog from WordPress to Drupal

 Drupal butterfly emerging from a Wordpress cocoon

-So why would we move our blog off of Wordpress?
+So why would we move our blog off of WordPress?

-Despite these facts, we've been running our blog on Wordpress for a number of years.
+Despite these facts, we've been running our blog on WordPress for a number of years.
 While it served us fairly well in the beginning, there have been increasing hurdles and pain points over the years that we needed to address.

 Getting access to the blog has been a significant barrier to entry, raising the bar of creating content higher than necessary.
 Wordpress also lacked the tools to support a more refined editorial workflow, to give the governance desired to our marketing team for review and publication of new content.
 It also fell behind on aesthetic updates as our brand evolved, and suffered from poor performance as the web at large became more sophisticated.

-With all of this in mind we started working on a solution, and as part of that we made the decision to move our blog from Wordpress to Drupal.
+With all of this in mind we started working on a solution, and as part of that we made the decision to move our blog from WordPress to Drupal.

 Our primary goals for the project were simple.

-• Preserve all of the content from Wordpress
+• Preserve all of the content from WordPress

 • Make it easy for employees to contribute content